lab3000/deeplearngene/README.md

 the correct class assignment.

 # Example results
-Below are histograms that summarize a demo experiment in which fully connected architectures were evolved over 3 generations (30 models per generation) to conduct NLP-based classification of Reuters news articles into 46 different news topics (see DEMOS--*****ADD LINK********--for more info).
+Below are histograms that summarize a demo experiment in which fully connected architectures were evolved over 3 generations (30 models per generation) to conduct NLP-based classification of Reuters news articles into 46 different news topics (see [demos](https://github.com/lab3000/deeplearngene/tree/master/demos) for more info).
 Each histogram plots the train and test accuracies of the 30 models from a given generation.
 They show that model accuracies improve in the third generation, and the models suffer from over-fitting.
 The over-fitting issue can likely be addressed in future versions of deeplearngene, where regularization will be added to the model diversification landscape.

 ![generational_accuracy](images/generational_accuracy.png)